 You don’t have to follow any given route.

-Ask any backpacker and there are certain places, certain routes that are so stepped in backpacker lore that every newbie has to follow them at first almost as a right of passage.
+Ask any backpacker and there are certain places, certain routes that are so steeped in backpacker lore that every newbie has to follow them at first almost as a right of passage.
 The banana pancake trail through south east Asia, the gringo trail in south America, the big loop of Europe that the Americans love so much, they are all there!

 Now, these routes and countries are popular for a reason and I would never suggest for a single second that you shouldn’t go to these places.
 In many ways there are a lot of good reasons for newbie backpackers to follow established routes through popular countries, the infrastructure, the amount of other travellers, the industry set up around travellers in certain places, all of these and more mean that it may be a good idea to start off in these places to ease yourself in.